J&K, Ladakh to formally become Union Territories tomorrow

 The Modi government had on August 5 abrogated provisions of Article 370 that granted a special status to Jammu and Kashmir.

-In this backdrop, the Centre had appointed IAS officers Girish Chandra Murmu and R K Mathur as the new Lt Governors of Jammu-Kashmir and Ladakh respectively.
+In this backdrop, the Centre had appointed IAS officers Girish Chandra Murmu and R K Mathur as the new Lt Governors of Jammu & Kashmir and Ladakh respectively.

 India withdrew invitation to visit Kashmir after he sought to talk to locals: EU Parliamentarian